ronsala/wordwise/README.md

 # Wordwise

 A quiz game.
 Challenge your vocabulary!
 Given a random word, choose the correct definition from a list.
-Option to see word origin.}
+Option to see word origin.

+You can read a blog post about the writing of this gem at <https://ronsala.net/makefile_002_cli_data_gem--notes_to_a_junior_to_me_dev.>

 ## Installation